This blog was first published in early 2021 and updated on December 8, 2021.

 International Financial Reporting Standards

-Put out by the IFRS Foundation and International Accounting Standards Board (IASB), IFRS is currently used in over 140 countries worldwide, including the European Union.
+The IFRS Foundation and International Accounting Standards Board (IASB) is currently used in over 140 countries worldwide, including the European Union.
 It establishes a common language and standardized definitions across countries and continents, covering topics such as the presentation of financial statements, revenue recognition, employee benefits, fixed and intangible assets, etc.

 Find out more about GAAP and IFRS as well as how to balance all of your reporting needs.